Jalim: Geography

-Area overview

-The map alongside presents a rugged area, consisting partly of flat-topped hills called pat and partly of an undulating plateau, in the south-western portion of Chota Nagpur Plateau.
+Its surrounding area is rugged, comprising flat-topped hills and an undulating plateau, in the south-western portion of Chota Nagpur Plateau.
 Three major rivers – the Sankh, South Koel and North Karo - along with their numerous tributaries, drain the area.
 The hilly area has large deposits of Bauxite.
 93.7% of the population lives in rural areas.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Jalim had a total population of 880, of which 431 (49%) were males and 449 (51%) were females.
+According to the 2011 census of India, Jalim had a total population of 880, of which 431 (49%) were males and 449 (51%) were females.
 Population in the age range 0–6 years was 180.
 The total number of literate persons in Jalim was 399 (57.00% of the population over 6 years).